pnvc/bbs-server/README.md

 May be later I shall finaly these programs (client and server parts)
 <br/>
-Very dirty code, I know it, many parts of the code could be wrapped as separate functions Many things have been omitted (some times snprintf, some times sprintf, calloc, malloc and other...)
+Very dirty code, I know it, many parts of the code could be wrapped as separate functions Many things have been omitted (some times snprintf, some times sprintf, calloc, malloc and other...) and many repeats of the code.
+I dont like this too )))
 <br/>
 Here is simple bbs server with client.
 Server starts as deamon process which can be killed by USR1 signal or HUP signal for reconfiguration after change server.fconf file.